incountry/sdk-nodejs/README.md

 // Use readResponse.status for status code, and readResponse.data for payload received.
 ```

-Note that `readAsync` returns a `Promise` which is always fulfilled.
+Note that `read` returns a `Promise` which is always fulfilled.
 Use `status` property in order check if operation was successful or not.

 ### Find records